[ Main contents start here ]

 3. Relative comparisons with competitors are made with Mizuho Financial Group and Sumitomo Mitsui Financial Group.

-4. ESG-related assessment items subject to qualitative evaluation include contribution to the resolution of environmental and social concerns, the promotion of inclusion & diversity and the strengthening and upgrading of MUFG’s governance structure.
+4. In bonus-related qualitative evaluations of performance of duties by the president and other relevant officers, we have set targets related to contribution to the resolution of environmental and social concerns, the promotion of inclusion & diversity, and the strengthening and upgrading of MUFG’s governance structure.
+In fiscal 2023, we further added targets related to human rights, biodiversity, and human capital.

 Internal Audit